dysordys/intravar/README.md

     python IBM.py [inputfile]

-The command-line parameter `[inputfile]` is a text file containing the parameters with which the simulation is run (see the "input.txt" file in the repository).
+The command-line parameter `[inputfile]` is a text file containing the parameters with which the simulation is run (see the `input.txt` file in the repository).
 To redirect the data frame output to a file, one can use

     python IBM.py [inputfile] > [outputfile]